vk-cs/docs-public/docs/en/main/additionals/hystax/start/connection/connection.md

-VK Cloud Solutions provides a Hystax Acura installation for a seamless live migration of your infrastructure to a VK CS cloud target project.
+VK Cloud provides a Hystax Acura installation for a seamless live migration of your infrastructure to a VK Cloud cloud target project.

 The Hystax service connection process consists of the following steps:

 - Setting up the cloud to work with the Hystax Acura controller.
-- Create a Hystax Acura user account and add a VK CS target project.
+- Create a Hystax Acura user account and add a VK Cloud target project.

 ## Cloud setup